sanskrit/learnsanskrit.org/content/guide/sandhi/visarga-sandhi.md

 {h {s -As} sandhi}

-The rules here are about words that originally end in {s -As}.
-In this context, the {s visarga} disappears before any voiced sound:
+If the {s visarga} ends a term that originally ended in {s -As}, then it disappears if any voiced sound follows:

 {ex